 If you're a struggling homeowner in danger of falling behind in your mortgage payments—or if you’ve already fallen behind—you should be proactive when it comes to saving your home from foreclosure.
 Your lender doesn’t really want your home and will potentially work with you to keep you in the property.

 For your part, you need to get organized, take action as soon as possible, understand the foreclosure process, and know your options.
 If you do these things, you'll have a better chance of keeping your home.

 Below are ten things you can do to try to prevent a foreclosure from happening.

 Before you miss a mortgage payment or if you’re already behind on your payments, the first thing you should do is get organized.
-Set up a file for the records that relate to your home and put important documents in that file.
+Set up a file for the records related to your home and put important documents in that file.

 Along with the loan documents, you should gather and organize your financial information.
 Collect your recent pay stubs or a profit and loss statement if you’re self-employed, bank statements, federal tax return, and supporting documentation for any other income you receive, like Social Security, rental income, and alimony.